Frequently Asked Questions about Fireblight

 7. Can fire blight cause symptoms in humans, for example after eating an infected apple or pear?

 It cannot.
 Like other plant diseases, fireblight only harms plants.
 It is harmless to humans.

 8. Where does fireblight occur?

 Fireblight is originally from North America, from where it spread to Europe in the late 1950s.
-Since then, it has spread southwards and eastwards through Europe, currently occurring from place to place in most EU Member States.
+Since then, it has spread southwards and eastwards through Europe, currently occurring from place to place in all EU Member States.
 In many countries, contamination does not affect the entire territory, but there are clear areas which have been granted the status of a protected zone.
-In Finland there are no occurences of fireblight so far.

 9. What should I do if I suspect that fireblight has spread to my farm or garden?